 When clients ask me to recommend what to buy for their money, I always tell them to go for the best only.
 As I recall the statement I read some 30 years back in the office of Stone Brothers in Manchester: The joy of a bargain fades fast, but the bitter disappointment about pure quality remains for a long time.
 Better to overpay for a fine, perfectly cut pink diamond with super color than to get a “bargain” with an inferior stone.

 Amazingly, nearly 75% of our sales are made over the Internet to clients who buy a stone or a ring, sight unseen.
 It’s hard to believe that we sell items for in excess of half a million U.S. dollars without a face to face meeting.
 Even more so, with that being the case, 75% of our customers are repeat business.
 Somehow we manage to live up to the expectations of our customers irrespective of where they are located.

 This year we have been selected for a second time as a finalist in one of the categories of the JNA Awards.
 We were nominated this time for the best E-Tailer of the Year, up against Chow Tai Fook.

 LEIBISH was nominated as one of the three contestants competing for E-Tailer of the Year in the JNA Awards 2013

 He has USD8 billion (that’s billion with a “b”) and over 1,000 bricks and mortar stores in China alone.
 How can a mouse beat a great dragon?

 Size matters, however with a virtual business to be small is an advantage.
 The big overheads of giant corporations bites into their profits and makes their product offerings expensive.

-The perception of Leibish & Co. is very big.
+The perception of LEIBISH is very big.
 However, we are actually a small modest company.
 Only, we occupy an important place in the virtual world - a company of the 21st century.